jackjohnjamison/tiles-vue-2/README.md

 - Investigate unresponsive clicks
 - NPC movement kills the frame rate in FF
 - Work out what to do with on frame and on click controls in edit mode.
 It works now but it is dirty.
+- Move update hovered tile into a mouse action as it is only relavent to movement selection.

 ## Referance